 #LabHacks: Tips for cleaning the optics of your microscope

-Dr. Christian Wilms, Scientifica’s Applications Specialist says: “No matter how much you invest in your imaging system, with dirty optics, especially objectives, you will not be able to acquire high quality data.
+Dr. Christian Wilms, Scientifica’s Research and Development Manager says: “No matter how much you invest in your imaging system, with dirty optics, especially objectives, you will not be able to acquire high quality data.
 A minute or two a day checking and potentially cleaning your lenses is a small effort given the importance of those optics.”

 To ensure your microscope stands the test of time, cleaning the lenses should be made a regular part of the maintenance routine.
 Alongside Olympus UK’s Life Science team, we’ve compiled some hints and tips which explain the procedure for cleaning the optical lenses of your microscope.